Every Move Matters

 Finding Opportunity in Chaos

-Finding Opportunity in Chaos This morning, as I was reading The Art of War, I came across this quote: “In the midst of chaos, there is also opportunity.”
+Sun Tzu on what AI is doing to your industry This morning, reading The Art of War, I came across this: “In the midst of chaos, there is also opportunity.”
 It made me think about the wild and rapid changes artificial intelligence is bringing to nearly every industry.
-For small businesses, AI is shaking up the way […]
+For small businesses, AI is shaking up […]

 Visionary Leadership

-Visionary Leadership “To foresee a victory which the ordinary man can foresee is not the acme of skill.” — Sun Tzu This morning, I was reading The Art of War, Chapter 4, and came across the story of Han Hsin.
-His strategy seemed absurd—his own generals doubted him, and the Chao army mocked him for […]
+Sun Tzu on seeing what others miss “To foresee a victory which the ordinary man can foresee is not the acme of skill.” — Sun Tzu This morning, reading The Art of War, I came across the story of Han Hsin.
+His strategy seemed absurd.
+His own generals doubted him.
+The Chao army mocked him […]

 Focus on What You Can Control

-Focus on What You Can Control This morning I read this: “That which depends on me, I can do; that which depends on the enemy cannot be certain.” — Sun Tzu This passage reminds me of the Serenity Prayer: “God, grant me the serenity to accept the things I cannot change, the courage to change […]
+Sun Tzu and the Serenity Prayer agree This morning I read this: “That which depends on me, I can do; that which depends on the enemy cannot be certain.” — Sun Tzu The passage reminds me of the Serenity Prayer: “God, grant me the serenity to accept the things I cannot change, the courage to […]

 Passing the Torch

-Passing the Torch “The wrong person cannot be appointed to command.
+Sun Tzu on choosing who runs the business next “The wrong person cannot be appointed to command.
 Lin Hsiang-ju, the Prime Minister of Chao, said: ‘Chao Kua is merely able to read his father’s books, and is as yet ignorant of correlating changing circumstances.
-Now Your Majesty, on account of his name, makes him the commander-in-chief.
-This is like glueing the […]
+Now Your Majesty, on account of his name, makes him the […]

 Meetings That Matter

-Meetings That Matter “In the operations of war, where there are in the field a thousand swift chariots, as many heavy chariots, and a hundred thousand mail-clad soldiers, with provisions enough to carry them a thousand li, the expenditure at home and at the front… will reach the total of a thousand ounces of silver […]
+Sun Tzu on the cost of mobilizing people “In the operations of war, where there are in the field a thousand swift chariots, as many heavy chariots, and a hundred thousand mail-clad soldiers, with provisions enough to carry them a thousand li, the expenditure at home and at the front… will reach the total of […]

 Know Yourself, Know Your Competition

-Know Yourself, Know Your Competition “If you know the enemy and know yourself, you need not fear the result of a hundred battles.”
-Sun Tzu’s advice isn’t just for generals—it’s a lifeline for small business owners.
-To build a business that lasts, you need to understand two things: your strengths and weaknesses, and the strategies […]
+Sun Tzu on the two things you need to see clearly “If you know the enemy and know yourself, you need not fear the result of a hundred battles.”
+Sun Tzu’s advice isn’t just for generals.
+It’s a lifeline for small business owners.
+To build a business that lasts, you need to understand two things. […]

 Clarity or Chaos